 - Custom numeric filter.
 Filters out listings that don't have a certain numeric value in their public data.
 For example, you might want to build a slider filter for the skill level of the user, ranging from 0 to 10.

 - Sorting.
 Listing sorting order can be customized per query.
 Sorting is supported by one or more of: listing price, listing creation time, or any numeric attribute in the listing's public data or metadata.

 The purpose of any marketplace is to facilitate transactions between its users.
 In Flex, any exchange of value between a customer and a provider is called a transaction.
 Transaction always has two parties (a customer and a provider), and it's always related to a listing.

 A transaction doesn't necessarily involve a payment.
 In its simplest form, a transaction could mean simply a thread of free messages between a customer and a provider.
-However, quite often a transaction involves a booking (a specific slot is reserved from the calendar of a listing), price calculation (the customer and provider agree on how much the customer should pay for the service provided by the provider), and a credit card payment.
+However, quite often a transaction involves a booking (a specific slot is reserved from the calendar of a listing) or order (an item is removed from the stock of a listing), price calculation (the customer and provider agree on how much the customer should pay for the service provided by the provider), and a credit card payment.
 In addition, you can store protected data to each transaction, for instance if you want to ask specific details from the customer regarding their order.

 In Flex, a transaction can involve any number of steps, called transitions.
-Each transition can be performed either by the customer, by the provider, by the operator (for example, the operator could choose to cancel a transaction and refund a customer if the provider doesn't show up), or automatically at a specific point in time (for instance, payouts to providers are done automatically after a booking period has been completed).
+Each transition can be performed either by the customer, by the provider, by the operator (for example, the operator could choose to cancel a transaction and refund a customer if the provider doesn't show up or hasn't sent the items), or automatically at a specific point in time (for instance, payouts to providers are done automatically after a booking period has been completed).